-Remarkable amounts of organic carbon are present within the intervals corresponding to early Aptian OAE1a at Sites 1207 and 1213.
-Four samples possess C{org} that exceeds 10 wt%; one is almost 35 wt% (Table T4).
-These values are among the highest ever recorded for Cretaceous marine sequences and attest to the extraordinary nature of the depositional conditions at this time.
+Remarkable amounts of organic carbon occur within the intervals corresponding to early Aptian OAE1a at Sites 1207 and 1213.
+Four samples possess C{org} that exceeds 10 wt%; one is almost 35 wt% (Table T3).
+These values are among the highest ever recorded for Cretaceous marine sequences and attest to the extraordinary nature of the depositional conditions that led to enhanced sequestration of organic matter at this time.
 Moreover, this enrichment is restricted to specific intervals; other samples within the lower Aptian contain significant, but less exceptional amounts of C{org} (1.7 and 2.9 wt% C{org}).
-The highest value at Site 1214 is 1.4 wt% (Table T4).
-Two C{org} -rich calcareous intervals were also recovered from the Valanginian at Site 1213 with C{org} contents of 2.5 and 3.1 wt% (Table T4).
-Their anomalously high C/N ratios suggest that nitrogen cycling in these intervals did not follow normal marine trends, perhaps associated with bacterial communities or hierarchies that include denitrifiers or with organic matter enriched in N-poor lipidic components, such as cyanobacterial sheaths.
+The highest value at Site 1214 is 1.4 wt% (Table T3).
+Two C{org} -rich calcareous intervals were also recovered from the Valanginian at Site 1213 with C{org} contents of 2.5 and 3.1 wt% (Table T3).
+The anomalously high C/N ratios for these samples suggest that nitrogen cycling within these intervals did not follow normal marine trends, perhaps associated with bacterial communities or hierarchies that include denitrifiers or with organic matter enriched in N-poor lipidic components, such as cyanobacterial sheaths.

-Rock-Eval pyrolysis (Fig. F51) provides further measures of the abundance and character of the organic matter and of its thermal maturity.
+Rock-Eval pyrolysis (Fig. F50) provides further measures of the abundance and character of the organic matter and of its thermal maturity.
 The low T{max} values demonstrate well the immaturity of the samples with regard to petroleum generation.
-The lower Aptian samples from Sites 1207 and 1213 with high C{org} contents (>3.5 wt%) possess high hydrogen indices (>420) and low oxygen indices (<25) (Table T4), which corresponds to type I organic matter (Tissot et al., 1974) rich in algal and bacterial debris.
-Their position on a modified van Krevelen diagram matches closely with organic-rich samples from the OAE1a interval at Sites 866 and 463 (Fig. F51).
+The lower Aptian samples from Sites 1207 and 1213 with high C{org} contents (>3.5 wt%) plus Sample 198-1207A-44R-1, 103-104 cm (1.7 wt%), all possess high hydrogen indices (>420) and low oxygen indices (\leq 25; Table T3), which corresponds to type I organic matter (Tissot et al., 1974) rich in algal and bacterial debris.
+Their position on a modified van Krevelen diagram matches closely with an organic-rich sample (3.6 wt% C{org}) from the interval at Site 866 that directly overlies the occurrence of a negative $\delta^{13}C$ excursion in carbonate associated with OAE1a (Jenkyns, 1995) and with lower Aptian samples from Site 463 with >2.5 wt% C{org} plot (Fig. F50).
 The apparent comparability of the organic matter associated with the early Aptian OAE1a event may reflect some uniformity in conditions exerting controls on the character of ocean production and biomass and its preservation.
-Sample 198-1213B-8R-1, 96-97 cm, contains C{37} and C{38} alkadienones, components only biosynthesized by haptophyte algae.
-The discovery of alkenones extends the record of the occurrence of these paleotemperature proxies by 15 m.y. (cf. Farrimond et al., 1986).